-Educators can only teach to the science of reading when they understand it.
+Educators can only teach to the Science of Reading when they understand it.
 When they have a deep understanding of how students learn to read, teachers can integrate scientifically based reading instruction and intervention strategies into their Multi-Tiered Systems of Support (MTSS) to ensure that all students, including students with reading disabilities like dyslexia, become skilled readers.
-This science-based, tiered approach is the most effective way to teach reading, according to the National Reading Panel’s teaching reading report and recommendations.

 How Can the Science of Teaching Reading Support Students with Dyslexia?

 One of the key indicators of dyslexia is difficulty decoding words.
 Educators can help build this skill by providing extra, intensified supports that often include multi-sensory instruction.
 These interventions, combined with structured reading instruction grounded in the Science of Reading, can prevent reading problems caused by dyslexia — as well as other reading difficulties — from becoming engrained.